 - 1. Carbohydrates: Structure, classification and their function in biological system. - 2.
 Lipids: General structure of Fatty Acids and classification of Lipids. - 3.
 Proteins: Classification, structural organization and function of proteins. - 4.
 Enzymes: Definition, classification of Enzyme, concept of active sites and general mode of action of enzymes. - 5.
 Nucleic acids: Structure function and types of DNA and RNA.
 Nucleotides, Nucleosides, Nitrogen bases and role of Nucleic Acid.

-TB5.
-Text Book of Biochemistry for Medical Students

-DM Vasudevan IX Edition
+Text Book of Biochemistry DM Vasudevan IX Edition